 TunTrust implements physical and logical safeguards to prevent unauthorized Certificate issuance.
-Protection of the CA Private Key outside the validated system or device specified above consists of physical security and encryption, implemented in a manner that prevents disclosure of the CA Private Key.
+Protection of the CA Private Key outside the validated system or device specified in section 6.2.7 consists of physical security and encryption, implemented in a manner that prevents disclosure of the CA Private Key.
 TunTrust encrypts its Private Key with an algorithm and key-length that, according to the state of the art, are capable of withstanding cryptanalytic attacks for the residual life of the encrypted key or key part.